Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 We will create separate classes with meaningful names for the position and the block: `Position` and `Block`.

 Apart from the `Position` class, we won't have any other purely geometric abstractions.
-Initially, I used primitives from the [shapely](https://pypi.org/project/Shapely/) library, but in the end, it turned out they could be removed without harming the logic.
+Initially, I used primitives from the [Shapely](https://pypi.org/project/Shapely/) library, but later I found they could be removed without affecting the logic.

-Points will be represented as a tuple `(x, y)`; segments and polylines — as lists of points.
+Points will be represented as tuples `(x, y)`; segments and polylines — as lists of points.

 The method `Block.geometry_borders` will return a list of segments on the block's borders.
-We will return a list of segments, not a polyline, because at this stage we have no reason to assume that we won't need separate segments in the future.
-For the needs of this tutorial, there is no difference in complexity between drawing one multi-segment line or four simple lines.
+We will return a list of segments instead of a polyline because we may need individual segments later on.
+Also, for the needs of this tutorial, there is no difference in complexity between drawing one multi-segment line or four simple lines.

 When calculating the block borders, we will assume that its position points to the lower-left corner.